When you run a small retail shop, customer services is at the heart of every decision you make.

 6. Stay Present Without Hovering

 As a retailer, you have to strike a careful balance between being helpful and being overzealous.
+It’s one of the more nuanced customer service skills.
 Customers want you to be available to answer questions, open a dressing room, or ring up a purchase the second they’re ready — but they don’t want you hovering over them as they browse.
 The secret?
 Keep yourself busy straightening shelves, and use your peripheral vision to wait for that moment when your customers start looking around.

 7. Never Turn Away from an Approaching Customer